szorfein/getch/README.md

     # getch --zoneinfo "Europe/Paris" --language fr_FR --keymap fr

-Install Gentoo on LVM:
+Install Gentoo on LVM and use a different root disk `/dev/sdc`

-    # getch --format lvm --disk sda
+    # getch --format lvm --disk sdc

 Encrypt your disk with LVM with a french keymap

     # getch --format lvm --encrypt --keymap fr

-Encrypt with ext4 and create a home directory /home/ninja
+Encrypt with ext4 and create a new user `ninja`:

     # getch --format ext4 --encrypt --username ninja

-With ZFS:
+With ZFS, if used with `--encrypt`, it use the native ZFS encryption:

     # getch --format zfs